InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/README.md

 	* [Download and view the Payday Filing business use cases](Paydayfiling_myIR_Fileupload_business_use_cases_2021.pdf)

 - Technical Specifications
+  * ~~[Download the Payday Filing File Upload Specification 2025 v1.0](./2024/Payday%20Filing%20File%20Upload%20Specification%202025%20V1.0.pdf) for the period April 2024 to March 2025.~~
   * [Download the Payday Filing File Upload Specification 2024 v1.0](./2024/Payday%20Filing%20File%20Upload%20Specification%202024%20V1.0.pdf) for the period April 2023 to March 2024.
   * [Download the Payday Filing File Upload Specification 2023 v1.0](./2023/Payday%20Filing%20File%20Upload%20Specification%202023%20V1.0.pdf) for the period April 2022 to March 2023.

 - Casebooks

+    * ~~[Download the Payday Software Developers Casebook 2025 V1.0](./2025/Payday%20Software%20Developers%20Casebook%202025%20V1.0.pdf) to view scenarios and examples that support the content in the Payday Filing file upload specification~~
     * [Download the Payday Software Developers Casebook 2024 V1.0](./2024/Payday%20Software%20Developers%20Casebook%202024%20V1.0.pdf) to view scenarios and examples that support the content in the Payday Filing file upload specification
     * [Download the Payday Software Developers Casebook 2023 v1.1](./2023/Payday%20Software%20Developers%20Casebook%202023%20V1.1.pdf) to view scenarios and examples that support the content in the Payday Filing file upload specification